Constraining the isotropic CPT-odd coefficients of the Standard Model Extension by a combined DUNE and ESSnuSB analysis: Introduction

 On the neutrino oscillation frontier, where nearly all of the available data is compatible with the standard three-flavor oscillation paradigm, precision measurements can be performed to investigate Beyond Standard Model (BSM) physics that may disturb the oscillation pattern.
 Looking for perturbations on the neutrino oscillation standard model brings new opportunities to access, for example, the Planck scale.

 In the three neutrino oscillation picture, NOvA~\cite{NOvA:2021nfi, NOvA:2023iam}, T2K~\cite{T2K:2023smv, T2K:2023mcm}, and recently IceCube~\cite{IceCube:2024xjj} collaborations are leading the precision measurements on both the atmospheric oscillation parameters, $\Delta m^2_{32}$ and $\sin^2 \theta_{23}$, and the $CP-$violating phase, $\delta_{CP}$~\cite{T2K:2023smv}.
-The current measurement of the angle $\theta_{23}$ demonstrates consistency with maximal mixing (i.e., $\theta_{23}=\pi/4$).
+The current measurement of the angle $\theta_{23}$ demonstrates consistency with maximal mixing (that is, $\theta_{23}=\pi/4$).

 This has implications for our understanding of neutrino masses and the nature of neutrino flavor mixing.
-Furthermore, the precise determination of $\sin^2 \theta_{23}$ is crucial for refining our understanding of the neutrino mass hierarchy, the ordering of neutrino mass eigenstates, and for probing possible sources of $CP$ violation in the neutrino sector.
+Furthermore, the precise determination of $\sin^2 \theta_{23}$ is crucial for refining our understanding of the neutrino mass hierarchy, the order of neutrino mass eigenstates, and for probing possible sources of $CP$ violation in the neutrino sector.

 On the other hand, accurately determining $\delta_{CP}$ is a primary goal of several ongoing and planned long-baseline neutrino oscillation experiments.
 Present$-$day measurements of $\delta_{CP}$ have been reported, mainly by NOvA and T2K collaborations.
-Their results seem to differ, and might be a challenge to interpret them if this difference persists in the future.
-While the NOvA collaboration best-fit agrees with a value of $\delta_{CP} \simeq 0.8 \pi$~\cite{NOvA:2021nfi}, a similar analysis from the T2K collaboration reports $\delta_{CP} \simeq 1.4 \pi$~\cite{T2K:2023smv}, under the neutrino mass Normal Ordering (NO).
+Their results seem to differ and might be a challenge to interpret if this difference persists in the future.
+Although the best fit of the NOvA collaboration agrees with a value of $\delta_{CP} \simeq 0.8 \pi$~\cite{NOvA:2021nfi}, a similar analysis of the T2K collaboration reports $\delta_{CP} \simeq 1.4 \pi$~\cite{T2K:2023smv}, under Normal Order (NO) of the neutrino mass.
 A recent joint oscillation analysis of the Super-Kamiokande and T2K collaborations is consistent with a best-fit value of $\delta_{CP} \simeq 1.4 \pi$~\cite{T2K:2024wfn}.
-Nevertheless, some proposals to alleviate such discrepancy on the measurement of $\delta_{CP}$ include: neutrino Non-Standard Interactions (NSI)~\cite{Denton:2020uda, Chatterjee:2020kkm, Delgadillo:2023lyp} and sterile neutrinos~\cite{Chatterjee:2020yak, deGouvea:2022kma}, among other BSM scenarios~\cite{Lin:2023xyk}.
+However, some proposals to alleviate this discrepancy in the measurement of $\delta_{CP}$, which has a statistical significance of $\sim 2\sigma$ CL~\cite{Chatterjee:2024kbn}, include nonstandard neutrino interactions (NSI)~\cite{Denton:2020uda, Chatterjee:2020kkm, Delgadillo:2023lyp}, sterile neutrinos~\cite{Chatterjee:2020yak, deGouvea:2022kma}, among other BSM scenarios~\cite{Lin:2023xyk}.